Putin gas cutoff shakes up Europe at little cost to Kremlin

 Under Putin’s new payment system, the Kremlin has said importers would have to establish an account in dollars or euros at Russia’s third-largest bank, Gazprombank, then a second account in rubles.
 The importer would pay the gas bill in euros or dollars and direct the bank to exchange the money for rubles.

-That leaves an opening for the Kremlin to accept the declaration or not — a potential pressure point for member countries.
+That leaves an opening for the Kremlin to accept the statement or not — a potential pressure point for member countries.

-The two-account workaround means Putin “is augmenting his discretionary powers, because it will be up to Gazprom to decide if and how to provide exemptions for this conversion into rubles scheme,” said Tagliapietra, the energy expert.
-“If this fragmentation happens, it will be extremely difficult for Europe to coordinate any action on the energy diversification front.”
+Russia has Europe “over a barrel in the sense of making it a requirement that if they want any gas, then they’ll have to break their own sanctions by paying for it in rubles,’’ said David Elmes, an energy expert at Warwick Business School.
+“And so they’re calling Europe’s bluff, if you like.
+Which do you want to do on the gas — or do you want the sanctions?”

+Uniper, Germany’s biggest importer of Russian gas, said it has been paying in euros and will continue to do so but indicated that it would be prepared to open a second account in rubles.

 “How can we have a joint energy response if different countries are doing, or not, business with Putin?” he said.